mconigliaro/conveyor/README.rst

 two components:

 - **conveyor**: Daemon program used to watch for and deploy new applications
-- **hoist**: Command line client used to manage Conveyor nodes within ZooKeeper
+- **hoist**: Command line client used to manage data within ZooKeeper

 Typically, the **conveyor** daemon runs on each application server, and the **hoist** command is invoked from your continuous integration server (e.g.